RudolfVonKrugstein/jshaskell-blog/6_BreakoutImproved/BreakoutImproved.md

 type MainWireType = Wire GameEnd Identity InputEvent (Maybe GameState)
 ```

-The inhibition value must be Monoid, because that is what most switches and events require.
+The inhibition value must be a Monoid, because that is what most switches and events require.
 Now we can use this with switchBy:

 ```haskell